patrickbucher/sicp/diary.md

 I understand the reasoning behind the first example, but I have no intuition for how the algorithm to find fixed point works.

+I solved exercises 1.35 and 1.36, which where rather easy warm-up exercises.
+Exercise 1.37, which I leave for tomorrow, looks considerably harder.

 # 2022-08-27 (Sa)

 I read about `lambda` and `let`; the latter only being syntactic sugar for the